-The Linux Kernel 6.1 installation necessitates the packages listed below.
-You can install them by running the command provided.
+To install Linux Kernel 6.2, you need the following packages listed below.
+You can install them by running the command provided:

 sudo apt install ca-certificates apt-transport-https software-properties-common lsb-release -y

-If you are new to importing GPG keys from Ubuntu’s KeyServer, you may encounter an issue where your command line terminal does not create the necessary directories.
-However, this can be quickly resolved by using a command to create these directories, which will ensure seamless operation when launching PPAs on Launchpad.
+If you are new to importing GPG keys from Ubuntu’s KeyServer, you may face an issue where your command line terminal fails to create the necessary directories.
+However, this can be easily resolved using a command to create these directories.
+Doing so will ensure that launching PPAs on Launchpad runs smoothly.

 sudo gpg --list-keys